 - Always log off of your computer when you leave your work area.

 - Do not leave charts, schedules, or open documents on computer

 screens that may contain patient information in plain view.

 - Conduct telephone conversations or dictation regarding

-confidential patient information in a discreet manner.
+confidential patient information in a discreet manner where it cannot

 - Access only the information you are officially authorized to

 - When scrapping or surplusing computer equipment, make sure